This post includes affiliate links.

 - Sometimes you have to spend money to make money.

 Making these two investments has saved me SO much time.
-Furthermore, buying this bundle of guides and social media program have helped me grow rapidly on Instagram.
+Furthermore, buying this bundle of guides and this social media program have helped me grow rapidly on Instagram.
 In turn, I’ve received several great opportunities from brands who want to work with me.

 I started buying the guides almost as soon as they were published.
 Eventually I ended up buying the whole bundle: Instagram Decoded Course: Guides 1-7 eBooks + Bonus: Schedule + Checklist.
 Now Guides 1-7 are only sold as a bundle for $149.99.
 What are the guides?